delaneyfogarty/goblin-hunto/README.md

   - What needs to live in a persistence layer?
 - Is there some state we need to initialize?
 - Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be resused?)

+## MY PLAN

+STATE ##
+- number of goblins defeated
+- name and hp of each goblin - array of goblins: [{name, hp}];
+- player Hit Points

+HTML ELEMENTS ##
+- div to hold each goblin
+- div to hold the LIST of goblins
+- form/input/button to add new goblins
+- div/p to display number of goblins defeated
+- div to hold player's HP

+FUNCTIONS ##
+- displayGoblins();
+  - every time state changes we need the list to update and redisplay -renderGoblins();

+EVENTS ##
+- user clicks/attacks a goblin
+  A. Need to update that the goblin was clicked in the array AND need to update player HP
+  B. What changes with the Goblin?
+    1.)
+Randomly determine if player hit or miss and if goblin hit or miss 2.)
+If goblin hits, player HP --;
+    3.)
+If player hits, goblin HP --;
+    4.)
+Redisplay updated State

+- User submits a new goblin
+  A.) Get name from the form
+  B.) Goblin object is assigned a name and random HP C.) New goblin rendered to our display